RS1, BimmerWorld seek Pirelli GT4 America titles at SIR

 The No. 52 Auto Technic Racing BMW M4 GT4 (Tom Capizzi / John Capestro-Dubets) and the No. 8 Flying Lizard Motorsports Aston Martin Vantage AMR GT4 (Elias Sabo/Andy Lee) are third and fourth place within striking distance if the leaders run into problems.
 If they find the perfect mix of patience and strategy, they could also have a chance at winning the championship.

-Tickets for the Sebring race weekend are available at www.sebringraceway.com.
-Enjoy an open paddock, camping, various fan activities, and fun for the whole family at Sebring International Raceway.
+Tickets for the Sebring race weekend are available at www.sebringraceway.com or at the gate.